 - Take with you only the necessary stuff.
 We recommend you a lightweight backpack.

--Access with pets.
-We took our dogs with us, Silver and Plata.
-They enjoyed a lot the trail, but even for them it was too hot.
+- Access with pets.
+Our dogs enjoyed a lot the trail, but even for them it was too hot.
 Take water for them too!

 Güigüi Grande and Güigüi Chico

 Güigüi beaches are two: Güigüi grande (big) and Güiguï chico (small).
 Concerning the first one which you will see after the trail is the big one.
 The small one is only reachable when the tide is low or if the sea is calm you can go swimming.
 The sea could be brave sometimes here watch out.
 We had luck since the tide was super low when we arrived and there was nobody at the beach 🙂

 We hope that the information is useful for you.
 If you have any question about how to get to Güigüi or even other questions, you can leave us a comment!
 We hope you enjoy this Canarian paradise!

 Finally, if you want to discover places like this we have prepared some local guides of Gran Canaria.
 Do not miss them by clicking on the following picture!